hashicorp/terraform-enterprise-helm/docs/quickstart.md

 We need to establish communication with Terraform Enterprise to continue.
 This will involve:

-* Installing the included CA certificate into your local CA certificates or keystore
+* Installing the included CA certificate into your local CA certificates or key store
 * Creating a host file entry for the load balancer for Terraform Enterprise
 * Testing your connection to Terraform Enterprise by inspecting the `_health_check` endpoint of Terraform Enterprise with `curl`
 * Creating an administrative account and authenticating to Terraform Enterprise in the browser.